 His victory in Turkey's first popular presidential election capped 12 years as prime minister in which the economy tripled in dollar terms, while fuelling fears of growing authoritarianism.

 Critics warn that this will concentrate too much power in the hands of a leader with autocratic instincts, and lead the country ever further from the secular ideals of the republic's founder Mustafa Kemal Ataturk.

 Mr Erdogan became prime minister in 2003.
 He brought economic and political stability to Turkey and faced down the country's powerful military establishment, which previously tended to overthrow elected governments it suspected of challenging the secular constitution or national security.

 In the summer of 2013, he briefly looked under pressure for the first time as mass anti-government protests erupted in several cities, further inflamed by police violence.
 And later that year, the government was hit by a police inquiry into alleged corruption among the prime minister's allies.

-The corruption probes unleashed a fierce power struggle between Mr Erdogan and his erstwhile ally, the influential and reclusive US-based Islamic preacher Fethullah Gulen.
+The corruption probes unleashed a fierce power struggle between Mr Erdogan and his erstwhile ally, the influential US-based Islamic preacher Fethullah Gulen.